Gates Foundation sells stake in Britain's G4S

 On Thursday G4S's own security guards ejected protesters from its annual shareholders' meeting, after they criticised the company's work in Israel, where it provides security at prisons and occupied Palestinian territories.

-Gates's investments range from stakes in the Canadian National Railway Co (CNR.TO) to drinks group Diageo Plc (DGE.L).
+Gates's investments range from stakes in the Canadian National Railway Co to drinks group Diageo Plc.

 The Bill and Melinda Gates Foundation works to eradicate the world's most deadly diseases and poverty.